yan4ik/paper_notes/visual_search_at_ebay.md

 ### Aspect Prediction

-Aspects: color, brand, style, etc.
+Examples of aspects: color, brand, style, etc.

 Our aspect classifiers are built on top of the shared category recognition network.
 Specifically, in order to save computation time and storage all aspect models share the parameters with the main DNN model, up to the final pool layer.
 Next, we create a separate branch for each aspect type.

 Some aspects are specific to certain categories.
 Therefore we embed the image representation from pool5 layer with one-hot encoded vector representation of leaf category.

 We use XGBoost to train the aspect models.

+`TODO:` I'm not 100% clear on how the DNN model and XGBoost work together.

 ### Aspect-based Image Re-ranking